Charles Crocker

-Charles Crocker (September 16, 1822 – August 14, 1888) was an American railroad executive who was one of the founders of the Central Pacific Railroad, which constructed the westernmost portion of the first transcontinental railroad, and took control with partners of the Southern Pacific Railroad.
+Charles Crocker (September 16, 1822 – August 14, 1888) was an American railroad executive and founding patriarch of the Crocker business dynasty.
+He was a member of the "Big Four" who famously oversaw construction of the Central Pacific Railroad and purchased control of the Southern Pacific Railroad.

 Early years

-Crocker was born in Troy, New York on September 16, 1822.
+Crocker was born in Troy, New York, on September 16, 1822.
 He was the son of Eliza (née Wright) and Isaac Crocker, a modest family.
 They joined the nineteenth-century migration west and moved to Indiana when he was 14, where they had a farm.
 Crocker soon became independent, working on several farms, a sawmill, and at an iron forge.

 At the age of 23, in 1845, he founded a small, independent iron forge of his own.
 He used money saved from his earnings to invest later in the new railroad business after moving to California, which had become a boom state since the Gold Rush.
 His older brother Edwin B. Crocker had become an attorney by the time Crocker was investing in railroads.